hphelion/documentation/moonshot/prepare.md

 * [Technical Overview](/cloudos/moonshot/prepare/overview/) - helpful information to read before you install &amp; configure HP Cloud OS for Moonshot, and create your cloud.

 * [Glossary](/cloudos/moonshot/prepare/glossary/) - definitions of terms used in the HP Cloud OS for Moonshot components, user interfaces, and documentation.

+* [How to order and license HP Cloud OS for Moonshot](/cloudos/moonshot/prepare/order-license/) - outlines the process to order and license the product.